teaching-on-testbeds/fabric-education/custom-snippets/intro.md

 * Access your reserved resources over SSH
 * Extend your FABRIC reservation (in case you need more time) or delete it (in case you finish early)

-And, after using the resources to [execute an experiment related to TCP congestion control](https://witestlab.poly.edu/blog/tcp-congestion-control-basics/):
+Then, you will use the resources to [execute an experiment related to an Ethernet switch or bridge](https://witestlab.poly.edu/blog/basic-ethernet-switch-operation/).

-* Retrieve files saved on a FABRIC resource
-* Visualize the data retrieved

 **Prerequisites**: This material assumes you have already configured your FABRIC account following the instructions in [Hello, FABRIC](https://teaching-on-testbeds.github.io/hello-fabric/).
 :::